Celestine1729/Celestine1729/README.md

 ### Hi there 👋 , I am Celestine
-Mathematical and Numerical Analysis , Parallelizing Algorithms ,and Scientific Computing.
+Mathematical and Numerical Analysis , Parallelizing Algorithms, chess,and Scientific Computing.